bt991/Node-js-api/README.md

 # Blog Post API

 This API is developed using TypeScript, Express.js, and MongoDB.
+The current version of the program is accessible only through API testing tools like Postman, as there is no front-end interface developed yet.

 ## Authentication

 The API utilizes JSON Web Tokens (JWT) for user authentication.
 Upon successful registration, users receive a JWT token, which is used to authenticate subsequent requests.
 Users need to include the token in the authorization header for accessing protected routes, such as creating blog posts.

+Once authenticated on login, the user's state will remain authenticated for 1 day before they are required to reauthenticate.
+During this authenticated period, users can access the system and create blog posts.

 ## Features

 1. **User Registration**: Users can create their accounts by providing a unique username and password.
 Passwords are hashed before storage in the database for security.

 2. **User Login**: Registered users can log in to the system using their credentials.
-Upon successful login, the API issues a JWT token to the user.
+Upon successful login, the API issues a JWT token to the user, which remains valid for 1 day.

 3. **Protected Routes**: Certain API routes, like creating blog posts, are protected and require user authentication.
 Users need to include their JWT token in the authorization header to access these routes.